renaudallard/sniproxy/SANITIZERS.md

 ```

 ### Conflicts with hardening flags
-The configure script automatically disables hardening flags when sanitizers are enabled, as some flags conflict.
+Hardening flags are disabled automatically when sanitizers are enabled.
+You should see `Disabling hardening flags` in the configure output.

+### Incompatible sanitizer combination
+ASAN/MSAN/TSAN are mutually exclusive; configure aborts with `Cannot enable multiple memory sanitizers (ASAN/MSAN/TSAN) simultaneously` if you try to combine them.

 ### Tests fail with sanitizers but pass normally
-This is expected!
-Sanitizers reveal bugs that don't always cause immediate failures.
+This is expected—sanitizers reveal bugs that don't always cause immediate failures.
 Investigate and fix the issues.

 ## References